Okay, as here we here we are, folks, having more fun than a human being should be allowed to have.

 Thank you, sir.

-When businesses are Forced to lay off employees or cut their hours because of this Obamacare, and insurance companies make more money as you pointed out.
+When businesses are forced to lay off employees or cut their hours because of this Obamacare, and insurance companies make more money, as you pointed out, Obama is going to point right to that and say, see, the evil capitalist system has done it again.

-It's it's taking advantage of the small man.
+It's taking advantage of the small man.

-He his his whole teaching and philosophy is in social justice.
+His whole teaching and philosophy is in social justice.

-He shoots every single one of his programs through the prism of social justice, how he can move wealth from one group of people to another group of people, and in and so whether it's health care or anything else, these student loans or or whatever his administration is doing.
+He shoots every single one of his programs through the prism of social justice, how he can move wealth from one group of people to another group of people.

-It's a sophisticated form of redistribution.
+It's a sophisticated form of redistribution, almost theft.

-You know, you're right on the Obama is about taking other people's money because they don't have they didn't come by it in a fair and just way because it's capitalism, which is unjust and unfair.
+Obama is about taking other people's money because they don't have it in a fair and just way because it's capitalism, which is unjust and unfair.

 And anybody who got their money under wealth of capitalism had to cheat somebody.

-So it's only social justice to go get.
+So, it's only social justice to go get.

-I gotta run and take a break.
+I got to run and take a break.

 I'm sorry.

-Not a single person showed up at the Georgetown waterfront today for a climate change agenda put on by organizing for action, Obama's group.
+Not a single person showed up at the Georgetown waterfront today for a climate change agenda put on by Organizing for Action Obama's group.

-Not one environmentalist wacko showed up at a climate change rally in DC today.
+Not one environmentalist wacko showed up at a climate change rally in D.C. today.